k2view-academy/K2View-Academy/articles/99_Broadway/18_broadway_flow_window.md

 </tr>
 <tr>
 <td width="200"><a href="19_broadway_flow_stages">Stage Condition</a></td>
 <td style="width: 465px;">Click to open a popup window and select an Actor for the Stage.
 The Actor will serve as a stage condition.
-Any Actor can serve as a condition.
 Note that Stage condition Actors are grey.</td>
 </tr>
 <tr>
 <td width="200"><a href="19_broadway_flow_stages">Else</a></td>